Legal Aid can help you pay for some or all of your legal advice and representation. To access Legal Aid, you must show and provide evidence of:

-Following a shake-up of the system in 2013, Legal Aid is no longer available for family matters through a solicitor, apart from in the following circumstances:
+Following major changes to Legal Aid in 2013, Legal Aid is no longer available for family matters, except for the following circumstances:

-- If Social Services are involved and applying for a care order, supervision order or an emergency child protection order
+- If Social Services are involved and they apply for a care order, supervision order or an emergency protection order

-You can do an online search for a solicitor in your area that offers Legal Aid for the above cases.
+You can search for a solicitor in your area that offers Legal Aid here.

-You can complete an online search for a family mediator via the Family Mediation Council website. – make sure you have ticked the box ‘provides mediation funded by legal aid’.
+You can search for a family mediator here.
+Make sure you have ticked the box ‘provides mediation funded by legal aid’.